olivia-em/docblog/src/applications/week1.md

 ---
 layout: layouts/projects.njk
+tags:
+  - project
+  - applications
 ---

 ## Applications: Week 1

 Here you can write some details about you and your new blog:

 - 🎉 I love blogging
 - 💥 I built this site using [Eleventy](https://www.11ty.dev/) on [Glitch](https://glitch.com/)